Avoiding Common Winter Injuries

 • Back injuries

 If you had a slip and fall accident while on someone else’s property, you may have a premises liability case.
-Premises liability holds property owners legally responsible for accidents that occur on their property due to unsafe conditions.
+Premises liability holds property owners legally responsible for accidents that occur on their property due to unsafe conditions, such as unsafe walkways, untreated ice, or other hazards.

 Safety Tips on Slippery and Icy Surfaces

-• Wear proper footwear.
-Make sure you have good treads to give you good traction – waffled, ridged or heavily textured soles.
-You also want shoes that are well-insulated and waterproof.
+• Choose insulated, waterproof shoes with good treads to give you good traction – waffled, ridged, or heavily textured soles.

-• Keep a pair of rubber over-shoes that fit over street shoes handy – at work, in your car.
+• Keep a pair of rubber over-shoes (that fit over street shoes) handy for unexpected icy conditions – at work, in your car.

-• Use salt and sand or ice melt on your driveway and stairs outside your home.
+• Use salt, sand, or ice melt on your driveway and outdoor steps.

-• When entering a building, watch for slippery floors and stomp off as much snow and water as possible so as not to create wet, slippery conditions inside.
+• When entering a building, watch for slippery floors and stomp off as much snow and water as possible to avoid creating slippery indoor surfaces.

-• Where possible, use handrails to prevent falls.
+• Use handrails to prevent falls whenever possible.

 Shoveling Snow

-Shoveling snow takes a lot of physical exertion working in low temperatures.
-In fact, it is one of the most strenuous activities you can do.
-As you scoop, lift and toss the snow, you put a lot of stress and strain on your body because it requires twisting and lifting repetitive actions.
+Shoveling snow is one of the most physically demanding winter tasks.
+As you scoop, lift, and toss the snow, you put a lot of stress and strain on your body.
+Cold temperatures, repetitive lifting, twisting, and pushing all increase the risk of injury.

 A national study found that over the course of eleven years, there was an average of 11,500 emergency room visits due to snow shoveling injuries.